 Table 2 summarizes the results of comparing eddy center locations in the models with those in the ocean color.
-In this comparison the ability to map eddies as small as $1/4^{\circ}$ in diameter is not limited by the satellite altimetry, but by the model resolution.
-The $1/32^{\circ}$ NLOM system depicted 90% of the eddies, 80% of the small eddies, and all four of the $1/4^{\circ}$ eddies, (three of the $1/4^{\circ}$ eddies with an accurate location) versus the $1/8^{\circ}$ NCOM system, which depicted 55% of the eddies, 80% of the larger eddies (1-10) and 30% of the small eddies.
-Note that the $1/8^{\circ}$ NCOM system assimilated the steric SSH anomalies from the $1/32^{\circ}$ NLOM system in the form of synthetic T & S profiles [Rhodes et al., 2002 and section 1.2].
-Generally, about seven grid intervals was the minimum eddy diameter the models could realistically depict, i.e. 128 km for $1/8^{\circ}$ NCOM, 56 km for 1/12° HYCOM and 1/16° NLOM, and 28 km for 1/32° NLOM.
-In some cases eddies were depicted by increasing the diameter of small eddies to at least this minimum size, e.g. eddy 11 (but not eddy 18) in 1/8° NCOM and eddy 18 in 1/16° NLOM.
+In this comparison, the ability to map eddies as small as $1/4^{\circ}$ in diameter is not limited by the satellite altimetry, but by the model resolution.
+The $1/32^{\circ}$ NLOM system depicted 90% of the eddies, 80% of the small eddies, and all four of the $1/4^{\circ}$ eddies (three of the $1/4^{\circ}$ eddies with an accurate location) versus the $1/8^{\circ}$ NCOM system, which depicted 55% of the eddies, 80% of the larger eddies (1-10) and 30% of the small eddies.
+Note that the 1/8° NCOM system assimilated the steric SSH anomalies from the 1/32° NLOM system in the form of synthetic T & S profiles [Rhodes et al., 2002 and section 1.2].
+Generally, about seven grid intervals was the minimum eddy diameter the models could realistically depict, that is, 128 km for 1/8° NCOM, 56 km for 1/12° HY-COM and 1/16° NLOM, and 28 km for 1/32° NLOM.
+In some cases, eddies were depicted by increasing the diameter of small eddies to at least this minimum size, for example, eddy 11 (but not eddy 18) in 1/8° NCOM and eddy 18 in 1/16° NLOM.
 Consistent with the seven grid interval minimum, 1/16° NLOM was able to map eddies 1/2° and larger, but not the 1/4° eddies.
 All of the eddies seen in the ocean color were mapped by at least one of the data-assimilative systems.

-In comparison to 1/32° NLOMn (with no ocean data assimilation), the impact of the altimeter data is strikingly evident (Figure 2 and Table 2).
-Since 1/32° NLOMn depicts numerous small eddies (Figure 2f) and five of these match up with 50% of the small eddies seen in the ocean color, one might question the impact of the altimeter data assimilation in mapping these eddies.
-However, Table 2 clearly shows the impact of the assimilation on the depiction of small eddies, e.g. by comparing 1/32° NLOM and 1/32° NLOMn, we find the depiction of small eddies is 80% versus 50%, the more accurate eddy center location is 67% versus 33%, the median eddy center location error is 22.5 km versus 42 km, and the minimum eddy center location error is 11 km versus 26 km.
-Further, 62.5% (87.5%) of the small eddies in 1/32° NLOM have eddy center location errors less than the minimum of 26 km (median of 42 km) in 1/32° NLOMn.
+In comparison to 1/32° NLOMn (with no ocean data assimilation), the impact of the altimeter data is strikingly evident (Plate 2 and Table 2).
+As 1/32° NLOMn depicts numerous small eddies (Plate 2f) and five of these match up with 50% of the small eddies seen in the ocean color, one might question the impact of the altimeter data assimilation in mapping these eddies.
+However, Table 2 clearly shows the impact of the assimilation on the depiction of small eddies, for example, by comparing 1/32° NLOM and 1/32° NLOMn, we find that the depiction of small eddies is 80% versus 50%, the more accurate eddy center location is 67% versus 33%, the median eddy center location error is 22.5 versus 42 km, and the minimum eddy center location error is 11 versus 26 km.
+Furthermore, 62.5% (87.5%) of the small eddies in 1/32° NLOM have eddy center location errors less than the minimum of 26 km (median of 42 km) in 1/32° NLOMn.

-Clearly, the minimum eddy diameter mapped using satellite altimetry is much less than 75 km when the altimeter data are assimilated by an eddy-resolving ocean model (all except the eddy-permitting 1/8° NCOM in Figure 2 and Table 2).
-The 1/32° NLOM system (Figure 2g-2i) is used to illustrate how a model can assist in the depiction of eddies and currents by using its dynamical interpolation skill.
-The altimeter tracks crossing the region are overlaid on each panel (the most recent week as solid lines and the rest as dashed lines), although only a three-day data window is used in the daily assimilation cycle.
-In total, these panels show the most recent three weeks of altimeter data, 16 September through 6 October 2002.
+Clearly, the minimum eddy diameter mapped using satellite altimetry is much less than 75 km when the altimeter data are assimilated by an eddy-resolving ocean model (all except the eddy-permitting 1/8° NCOM in Plate 2 and Table 2).
+The 1/32° NLOM system (Plates 2g-2i) is used to illustrate how a model can assist in the depiction of eddies and currents by using its dynamical interpolation skill.
+The altimeter tracks crossing the region are overlaid on each panel (the most recent week as solid lines and the rest as dashed lines), although only a 3-day data window is used in the daily assimilation cycle.
+In total, these panels show the most recent three weeks of altimeter data, September 16 through October 6, 2002.